 Check your SSL certificate

 While this issue often occurs locally in specific browsers, it’s very well possible that there is an error in the server configuration/certificate configuration of the website you are trying to visit.
 We have come across this error on sites that don’t use TLS1.3.
-One thing you can do when you see this error is do a scan of your SSL certificate.
+One thing you can do when you see this error is doing a scan of your SSL certificate.
 This can be easily done with the Qualys SSL Labs SSL test.
 Any issues with your certificate will appear in this test.
 If you do see any SSL related errors, contact your hosting provider to fix them.

 Update your Antivirus/Firewall

 There have been issues with Kaspersky and Google Chrome in the past where the ‘Inspect SSL traffic’ option in Kaspersky was causing the err_ssl_version_interference error in Chrome.
 Some antivirus products allow SSL traffic to be inspected.
-This done by adding their own SSL certificate to sites so traffic can be intercepted and analysed.
+This is done by adding their own SSL certificate to sites so traffic can be intercepted and analyzed.
 For a detailed explanation of how this works check out this blog by Avast.
 There are other antivirus products that also use a man-in-the-middle approach for SSL certificates when the ‘Enable HTTPS scanning’ option has been enabled.
 Keeping your antivirus up-to-date can solve the err_ssl_version_interference error.